The 5 Love Languages

 Physical

-• Observe what they naturally give you.
+• Observe what they criticize you for most.

-Couple growing together through love languages
+Couple progressing together thanks to love languages

-Love is learnable
+Love is learned

-• Improve relationship communication
+• Improve couple communication

 • Reduce emotional distance

-• Rebuild connection during conflict
+• Find connection during conflict

-• Increase long-term relationship satisfaction
+• Increase long-term relational satisfaction

-Take the 5 Love Languages Test
+Take the 5 Love Languages test

-FAQ – Love Languages
+FAQ – The Love Languages

 Couple using InTheMiddle

-Go Further With InTheMiddle
+Go further with InTheMiddle